-There are four primary issues in this case: (1) whether CoServ abandoned its challenge against the Board's findings of unfair labor practices; (2) whether substantial evidence supports the Board's finding that CoServ's unfair labor practices tainted CoServ employees' second decertification petition ousting the Union; (3) whether the Board properly issued an affirmative bargaining order; and (4) whether the Board properly issued a public-notice-reading order.
+There are four primary issues in this case: (1) whether substantial evidence supports the Board's findings of unfair labor practices; (2) whether substantial evidence supports the Board's finding that CoServ's unfair labor practices tainted CoServ employees' second decertification petition ousting the Union; (3) whether the Board properly issued an affirmative bargaining order; and (4) whether the Board properly issued a public-notice-reading order.

-We hold that CoServ abandoned its challenge against the Board's findings of unfair labor practices.
+We hold that CoServ's challenge against the Board's findings of unfair labor practices fails.
 We also hold that under the governing four-factor test, substantial evidence supports the Board's finding that CoServ's unfair labor practices tainted the second decertification petition.
 As to the affirmative bargaining order, however, we determine that the Board failed to justify the bargaining order under Fifth Circuit case law.
 Under our case law, a bargaining order was not justified and therefore, we vacate.
 Finally, we vacate the Board's issuance of the public-notice-reading order because it cannot be justified under the facts of this case.
 We discuss each issue in turn.

-CoServ contends that the Board erred in determining that CoServ committed unfair labor practices by failing to give raises to its employees and blaming the Union for the lack of raises.
-The Board subsequently found that these unfair labor practices tainted the second decertification petition that ousted the Union.
+CoServ contends that the Board erred in determining that CoServ committed unfair labor practices by failing to give raises to its employees and blaming the Union for the lack of raises.3 The Board subsequently found that these unfair labor practices tainted the second decertification petition that ousted the Union.
 CoServ challenges these underlying findings that it committed unfair labor practices.
 The Board contends that CoServ waived any challenge to these findings by failing to adequately brief the issue.
-We agree with the board and therefore do not reach the merits of this issue.
+Alternatively, the Board argues that its determination that CoServ committed unfair labor practices is correct because it is well-established that attributing lack of wage increases to a union violates Section 8(a)(1) of the NLRA.
+See Twin City Concrete, Inc., 317 NLRB 1313, 1318 (1995).
+Assuming arguendo that CoServ's argument is adequately briefed4, it nonetheless fails on its merits.